Comparison of Star Trek and Star Wars: Future

-Both franchises are set to grow throughout the next decade.
+Both franchises are expected to grow through the next decade.

-After the Star Trek reboot trilogy, a number of sequels are set to follow.
-A new television series based in the original timeline, subtitled Discovery, serving as a prequel to the original series, debuted on CBS All Access in 2017.
+After the Star Trek reboot trilogy, several sequels are set to follow.
+A new television series based on the original timeline, subtitled Discovery, serving as a prequel to the original series, debuted on CBS All Access in 2017.
+As of March 2024, more Star Trek television series were airing than ever before.
+900 episodes and 13 feature films totaling 668 hours had been produced over 58 years.

-Additionally, more spin-off media is also underway after the debut of Star Wars Rebels, a television series set in between the Star Wars prequels and the original trilogy, The Mandalorian, a television series set in between the original trilogy and the Star Wars sequel trilogy, and an anthology of stand-alone Star Wars films, starting with Rogue One, which was released in December 2016, and Solo following in May 2018.
+After the debut of Star Wars Rebels, several projects were undertaken including a television series set in between the Star Wars prequels and the original trilogy, The Mandalorian, a television series set in between the original trilogy and the Star Wars sequel trilogy, and an anthology of stand-alone Star Wars films, starting with Rogue One, which was released in December 2016, and Solo: A Star Wars Story following in May 2018.
+Additionally, more spin-off media is also underway.

 Fan work

-Aside from official works by the producers of Star Trek and Star Wars, many fan films and webisodes set in the two universes of the franchises are also constantly produced and posted on the Internet by fans, but are not officially considered canon in relation to either franchise.
+Aside from official works by the producers of Star Trek and Star Wars, many fan films and webisodes set in the two universes of the franchises are also constantly produced and posted on the Internet by fans, but are not officially considered canon concerning either franchise.